 The Honor Court was established in 1914 as part of the Student Government Judicial Branch to promote fairness and honesty among the student body.
 In 2009, the Honor Court was reorganized under the direction of the University of Florida Board of Trustees and Student Government.
 The task of hearing cases of academic dishonesty was delegated to the Student Conduct and Conflict Resolution Committee under the supervision of the Dean of Students.
 The position of Honor Code Chancellor is simply stated in one phrase: To promote and maintain the honesty and integrity of the student body.
 The Chancellor acts as the primary student body guardian of the Student Honor Code.
 As such, the Chancellor oversees and promotes the honest and ethical behavior on which the University of Florida's Student Honor Code is based.
 The Chancellor also provides education, training, and awareness for the student body on Honor Code issues.
 Additionally, the Chancellor plays a major role in the enforcement of the Student Conduct Code by assisting in the selection of the student and faculty members of the student conduct committee, as well as the training of the student members.
 The Chancellor serves many functions, but should be seen, first and foremost, as a resource for the student body.

-Nightlife Navigators is a program of SG whose purpose is to inform UF students about nighttime transportation options so that students can safely navigate their way around the UF Campus, city of Gainesville, and surrounding areas.
-This director shall serve at the discretion of the Student Body President and Executive Committee to partner with the Gainesville community and businesses to provide solutions to keep students from drinking and driving.
+Nightlife Navigators is a Student Government agency dedicated to the promotion of safety on the University of Florida campus and surrounding Gainesville area.
+From the UF Mobile Safety App, to informing students about safe nighttime transportation options, and coordinating with the University of Florida Police Department, Nightlife Navigators constantly strives to improve safety and awareness for the students at the University of Florida.
+This director shall serve at the discretion of the Student Body President and Executive Committee to partner with the Gainesville community and businesses to provide solutions to keep students safe.

 |Co-Chairman Jonathan Schonfeld & Brad Wheeler